Virtual reality isn’t just for entertainment and gaming—it’s crossing over to fitness, too

 One of technology’s most engaging and interactive breakthroughs this decade is the emergence of virtual reality (VR) platforms.

 VR was placed on the map around the time social networking sites like Twitter and Facebook were beginning to boom.
 In 2010, the first prototype of the ever popular Oculus Rift was developed, which would soon pave the way for more designs of similar VR headsets.
 The Oculus was such a sensation that Facebook itself purchased Oculus VR and soon, numerous VR games hit the market.
-VR could even be easily accessed now through phone apps thanks to affordable cardboard headsets (like the one Google produced), wherein one could strap their phone on the headset to try the experience out.
+VR could even be easily accessed now through phone apps, thanks to affordable cardboard headsets (like the one Google produced), in which you could strap your phone on the headset to try the experience out.

-Majority of the public is aware of virtual reality being consumed for the sake of gaming, videos, and entertainment, but VR fitness is something relatively new and unknown.
+Majority of the public is aware of virtual reality being consumed for the sake of gaming, videos, and entertainment, but virtual reality fitness is something relatively new.
 One of the first systems was launched in Hong Kong’s Immersive Fitness gym, where cyclists cycled in a stationary position while in front of a giant, curving screen that created the illusion of biking through nature.
 Like how technology is meant to enhance human experiences and make them more convenient, virtual reality fitness immerses a person into a whole new environment while remaining in the comfort of their homes.

 Other companies take it to the next level.
-Icaros, hailing from Germany, transports the user and turns him into the main character of his own video game as he settles into the Icaros’ elaborate full-body system.
-It requires users to use mostly core strength and immerses them in different situations like flying, swimming, and parachuting.
+Icaros, hailing from Germany, transports users and turns them into the main character of their own video game as they settle into Icaros’ elaborate full-body system.
+It requires you to use mostly core strength and immerses you in different situations like flying, swimming, and parachuting.

 But if you’ve already got an Oculus Rift and some workout equipment at home, you actually won’t be needing another large machine to experience VR fitness.
-Programs like the GojiPlay work similar to Widerun, except it works with other cardio machines other than stationary bikes.
-The GojiPlay can be used with ellipticals, treadmills, and stair steppers, while producing VR games that go hand in hand.
+Programs like the GojiPlay (Editor’s note: This is no longer sold or supported) work similar to Widerun, except it works with other cardio machines other than stationary bikes.
 Holofit is another emerging system with a similar idea.